morethanbooks/XML-TEI-Bible/README.md

 # XML-TEI Bible

-This project encodes the Bible in TEI, starting with the John and Mathew Gospels and Apocalypse in Spanish.
+This project encodes the Bible in TEI, starting with the John and Mathew Gospels, Apocalypse and Genesis in Spanish.
 José Calvo Tello started this project because the Bible is a interesting text that speaks to everyone, and XML-TEI makes possible to listen the text in new ways.

-And because I didn't find any XML-TEI Version of the Bible, so someone had to do it!
+And because I didn't find any XML-TEI Version of the Bible with information below the verse level like direct speech or entities.

 The project has started encoding:
 * Chapter, pericopes and verses